What is a POC?

-The POC is in the Cornish Hill Reserve just 700m from the Visitor Information Centre.
+The POC is in the Cornish Hill Reserve just 10 minute walk from the Visitor Information Centre.
 The Start and Finish are at the Cornish Hill lookout car park in Orford St. This is just above Daylesford Community Park otherwise known as the Skate Park.

 From the Post Office or nearby Visitor Information Centre, head south towards Ballan.
 Take the first left into Stanbridge St, second right into Argus Rd, join Orford St and the lookout car park is just 50m on your right.
 If you walked, then you are now nicely warmed up.

 Groups and schools may prefer to use the Community Park which is on a corner of Stanbridge & Duke Sts.
 This has coaster bus parking, toilets, shelter, bbq (press for 30 seconds to start), playground.
 The start is accessible from the park via a track up the hill or if you use our custom maps, you can start and finish at the Community Park.

 Whether you use the smart device app MOBO or the traditional paper map or downloaded pdf, you will find all control locations on the map.
 You can thus make up your own course or you can use one of our suggested courses.